dimitar-4/django-photographer-site/README.md

    * Heroku is the platform where the website is being deployed.
 7. Reduce Images (https://www.reduceimages.com/)
    * Used to reduce the size of images.
+8. jQuery
+   * Used to handel operations like post actions and mobile version nav-menues.

 ## Testing